cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 <Alert type="danger">

-For Cypress Dashboard users, changing your `specPattern` and files names or extensions of your spec files will result in a loss of data in the Cypress Dashboard.
-Because of this, if we detect your project is using the Dashboard during automatic migration, we won't suggest changing your spec files.
-We also don't recommend doing it manually if you are a Dashboard user.
+For Cypress Cloud users, changing your `specPattern` and files names or extensions of your spec files will result in a loss of data in Cypress Cloud.
+Because of this, if we detect your project is using Cypress Cloud during automatic migration, we won't suggest changing your spec files.
+We also don't recommend doing it manually if you are a Cypress Cloud user.

 </Alert>